Trump’s Budget Cut Questioned Over Amtrak’s Second Deadly Crash In A Week

 With that, citizens could not help but wonder why Amtrak accidents are becoming frequent these days and question President Donald Trump’s transportation budget cuts.
 Trump’s 2018 budget proposes deep cuts to transportation programs such as Amtrak, as well as the Transportation Department and mass transit.

-Over at Twitter, one user pointed out that ever since the proposed 13 percent cut in Amtrak funding, there have been three deadly crashes.
+Over on Twitter, one user pointed out that ever since the proposed 13 percent cut in Amtrak funding, there have been three deadly crashes.
 The two just happened this week while the other one occurred in December last year.

 “But, hey, there’s plenty of cash for giving billionaires big tax cuts and $1.50 for public school teachers,” the Twitter user added.